interledger/interledger.github.io/docs/overview.md

 Reject packet as the response.
 The routers relay the response from the receiver back to the sender.
 When the sender receives a Fulfill packet, it knows that the packet was successfully delivered to the receiver.
 The sender then continues to send the remaining Prepare packets until the value is fully transferred.

+> For a deeper dive into how ILPv4 works, see [ILPv4 Flow](https://interledger.org/rfcs/0027-interledger-protocol-4/#prerequisites).

 Interledger does not rely on any single payment network for processing value transactions.
 You can connect with an Interledger node at any time to join the network.
 Furthermore, Interledger sends value as tiny data packets,